Ponoi River Fishing

 Kola Peninsula - Russia

-The Ponoi River is located just above the Arctic Circle and is regarded as one of the best Atlantic salmon rivers in the world.
+The Ponoi River is located just above the Arctic Circle and is regarded as one of the world's best Atlantic salmon rivers.
 The largest river on the Kola Peninsula, the Ponoi varies from 200 to more than 500 feet wide, but with a gentle gradient and easy flow.
 The Ponoi provides Atlantic salmon fishing in two of its purest forms: floating-line fishing and excellent opportunities to fish skated dry flies.
-The Ryabaga Camp with its luxurious bath and sauna houses, plush robes, delicious cuisine, Wi-Fi access... is one of the finest tent camps in the world.
+The Ryabaga Camp is one of the finest tent camps in the world, with its luxurious bath and sauna houses, plush robes, delicious cuisine, Wi-Fi access, and more.

 Fly Fishing the Ponoi River